Edgar-Noita/CXBI/README.md

 ### main.mac:
 It contains all the conditions of the experiment.
 ### spec_120.txt:
-It contains the energy distribution for the implemented x-rays source.
+It contains the energy distribution for the implemented x-rays source.This data can be generated using SPEKTR https://istar.jhu.edu/downloads/
 ### steles
 This folder contains the stls files implemented in the simulations, including the coded apertures, the UD target, and the hand.
 The Hand stl was found in https://www.cgtrader.com/items/3001341/download-page.
 The boxes were defined using the basic shapes in GATE
 ### images